HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 An embedded SMART app improves the clinician’s user experience by closing itself or requesting the EHR to navigate the user to an appropriate activity.
 Messages that affect the EHR UI match the pattern `ui.*`.

+A ui.* message may contain an OPTIONAL `activityType` field.
+These named activity types are drawn from the SMART Web Messaging [Activity Catalog](./activity-catalog.html).
+In general, these activities follow the same naming conventions as entries in the CDS Hooks catalog, and will align with CDS Hooks catalog entries where feasible.

+This field indicates the navigation target the EHR should go to after the ui message has been handled.
+A activity may specify additional parameters that can be included in the call as additional fields.

+The ui category includes two messages: `launchActivity` and `done`.
 All `ui.done` and `ui.launchActivity` messages may include an `activityType` such as `problem-add` or `order-sign`.
 These named activity types are drawn from the SMART Web Messaging [Activity Catalog](./activity-catalog.html).
 In general, these activities follow the same naming conventions as entries in the CDS Hooks catalog, and will align with CDS Hooks catalog entries where feasible.

+All `ui.launchActivity` messages SHALL include an `activityType`

 The `ui.done` messageType instructs the EHR to close the activity hosting the SMART app, and optionally navigates the user to an alternate activity.